Preamble of 54 Amazing Facts about Jamaica

 Jamaican beautiful women stand strong, as they are the sixth country on the list of countries to win the Miss World titles.

-With 3 winners and 3 second runners-up, only Venezuela, UK, India, USA and Sweden have more winners.
+With 4 winners and 3 second runners-up, only Venezuela, UK, India, who have more winners.

 Just the mere size of Jamaica alone compared to these countries makes our bragging rights even more realistic.